Maximum latent heat of neutron star matter independently of General Relativity: Discussion

 Yet a different choice is that of Seidov, who uses

 normalizing the phase-transition discontinuity in $\varepsilon$ to the energy density at the low-end (hadronic) $\varepsilon_H$.
+Since $P_H\ll \varepsilon_H$ in the explored regime of low-density physics, $\Delta$ and $q-1$ are almost proportional and not that different.

-These or similar quantities have the advantage of not being normalized to the hadron scale unlike our Eq.~(\ref{def:L}) with $L\propto M_N^{-1}$ but being usable for any problem.
-However this is a minor inconvenience since $M_N$ is adequate for most of the span of neutron star physics in the 1-1000 MeV range.
-And on the contrary, the specific $L$ as we use it immediately connects with many other subbranches of physics, whereas Lindblom's $\Delta$ is less widely used.
+These or similar quantities share with our Eq.~(\ref{LperA}) the advantage of not being normalized to the hadron scale (unlike the nonrelativistic limit Eq.~(\ref{def:Ln}) with $L\propto M_N^{-1}$) but being usable for any problem.
+The definition that we have chosen, Eq.~(\ref{LperA}) is close to Eq.~(\ref{def:Ln}) for much of the span of neutron star physics in the MeV-GeV range, which immediately connects it with many other subbranches of physics, whereas Lindblom's $\Delta$ in Eq.~(\ref{eqLindblom}) is less widely used.

+The reader will have noticed in table~\ref{tab:L} that the entry corresponding to neutron star matter stands out in size: indeed, if a first order phase transition would be experimentally discovered in nuclear matter under pressure, it would hold the record across all known substances.
+This may happen indirectly in neutron stars, or as seems more likely, directly in relativistic heavy ion collisions below the presumed critical point~\cite{Shuryak:2020yrs}.
+(There are reasons to suspect an even higher-$L$ phase transition above the electroweak scale~\cite{Cline:2000fh}, to provide a nonequilibrium environment for baryogenesis, but there is at the present time no clear experimental path to its discovery.)

-The main result of this work is the specific latent heat reported in figure~\ref{fig:L}.
-It is noteworthy that the curves there represent the maximum possible such $L$ tolerated by the theory of nuclear strong interactions, in its present state, if the phase transition to an exotic QCD phase was to trigger at the corresponding $\varepsilon$ along each EoS of figure~\ref{fig:EoS}.
+The main result of this work is the specific latent heat reported in figures~\ref{fig:L} and~\ref{fig:Lfinal}.
+It is noteworthy that these curves there represent the maximum possible such $L$ tolerated by the theory of nuclear strong interactions, in its present state, should the phase transition to an exotic QCD phase trigger at the corresponding $\varepsilon$ along each EoS of figure~\ref{fig:EoS}.
 We have sampled many more equations of state (the nEoS sets provide several thousands) but found no additional information.

-Improvements in the theory of QCD or its low-density effective theory would shrink the nEoS band (enclosed by the grey dotted lines in figure~\ref{fig:L}) and therefore the maximum possible $L(n_H)$.
-We therefore propose this function as a diagnostic to quickly quantify future progress in constraining the equation of state of neutron star matter.
+In recent work~\cite{Lope-Oter:2021vxl} we show the effect of typical achievable temperatures on the neutron star EoS uncertainty band.
+Where those uncertainties are largest, $T\ll \rho$ and temperature does not play an important role, except for very superficial layers (that do not contribute much to the latent-heat bound)